willbillm/Personal-Diary-server/README.md

 MongoDB setup:

-To store data, you will have to create a MongoDB database and connect it to the app.
+To store data, you will have to create a MongoDB cluster and connect it to the app.

 You will change the .txt file to a .env file and fill in the info for DB_USERNAME, DB_PASSWORD, DB_CLUSTER, and DB_STRING.
-To get this info, you'll have to create a MongoDB cluster.
+To get this info, you'll have to create your MongoDB cluster.

 Follow the steps below to create your MongoDB cluster.